-[Lecture Form(s)] Seminar [Language] English [Instructor] Lintuluoto, Mizuno, Oishi, Takatori, Nishi, [Course Description] In this course, students will apply the engineering know-how and the skills of management, group leadership, and international communication which they learned in the course of "Engineering Project Management I" to build and carry out a virtual inter-engineering project.
-This course provides a forum where students 'team-plan based on ideas and theories, decision making, and leadership should produce realistic engineering project outcomes.
-The course consists of intensive group work and a few intermediate discussions.
-The course will be held 6 weeks for group work, and two (2) intermediate discussions, project presentation to a wide audience, and a written report will be required.
+【Course Description】 In this course, students will apply the engineering know-how and the skills of management, group leadership, and international communication which they learned in the course of "Engineering Project Management I" to build and carry out a virtual inter-engineering project.
+This course provides a forum where students ' team-plan based on ideas and theories, decision making, and leadership should produce realistic engineering project outcomes.
+The course consists of intensive group work, presentations, and a few intermediate discussions.
+A written report will be required.

-[Grading] Report, class activity, presentation
+【Grading】Report, class activity, presentation

-Course Goals 1 This course prepares engineering students to work with other engineers within a large international engineering project.
+[Course Goals] This course prepares engineering students to work with other engineers within a large international engineering project.
 In particular this course will focus on leadership and management of projects along with applied engineering skills where the students learn various compromises, co-operation, responsibility, and ethics.